-While every digital asset can theoretically be used to pay for things, merchant adoption or acceptance by providers of goods and services is more widespread for payment currencies.
+While every cryptocurrency can theoretically be used to pay for things, merchant adoption or acceptance by providers of goods and services is more widespread for payment currencies.

-In particular, cryptocurrencies like Bitcoin (BTC), Litecoin (LTC), Bitcoin Cash (BCH), and others are popular and well-known payment currencies.
+Cryptocurrencies like Bitcoin (BTC), Litecoin (LTC), and Bitcoin Cash (BCH) are popular and well-known payment currencies.

 What are privacy coins?

-Crypto assets like ZCash (ZEC), Monero (XMR), PIVX (PIVX), and so on are examples of privacy coins.
+Cryptocurrencies like ZCash (ZEC) and Monero (XMR) are examples of privacy coins.

 What are utility tokens?

-Aside from GNT, other examples of utility tokens include Basic Attention Token (BAT), Civic (CVC), OmiseGo (OMG) and 0x (ZRX).
+Aside from GLM and AR, other examples of utility tokens include Basic Attention Token (BAT), Civic (CVC), OMG Network (OMG), and 0x Protocol (ZRX).

 Exodus is not affiliated with any third-party platforms, external links, or any other third-party resources mentioned in this article.
 As such, Exodus cannot guarantee the performance of third-party products or services, or that the steps shown and the information provided will always be accurate.